jdandoy/EoverPAnalysis/README.md

 ## Plotting
 Plotting macros can be found the root_numpy_plotting folder.
-See the ipynb files for examples of how to create plots.
+See the README contained in that folder.